by Jeff Lowe

 Like an Olympic athlete, say a Michael Phelps who famously required 12,000 calories a day at the peak of his training regimen, racehorses need a lot of fuel–around 35,000 calories a day, which is roughly twice as much as a regular horse in a pasture.

 The typical diet comes in two or three meals a day.
 In America, that mostly means grain.
-The traditional grain for horses is oats, but a lot of trainers today use commercial products that are specifically formulated for racehorses and mix in non-saturated fats and fermentable fiber.
+The traditional grain for horses is oats, and a lot of trainers today use commercial products that are specifically formulated for racehorses and mix in non-saturated fats and fiber.

 Racehorses also receive hay that they can consume at their choice 24 hours a day, often in a hay net hung next to the stall.
 Most hay at the racetrack is timothy, which is grown in the Northwest.
 Often a flake or two of good quality alfalfa hay is also added daily to the hay net.
 Having this hay constantly available to eat at will is very important because the horse’s digestive tract is designed for grazing many hours per day.